huggingface/trl/README.md

-# lm_ppo: Language modeling with PPO
-> A Pytorch implementation of Proximal Policy Optimization for transfomer language models.
+# Welcome to lm_ppo
+> Train transformer language models with Reinforcement Learning.

 ## What is it?
-The library `lm_ppo` one can fine-tune transformer language models with Proximal Policy Optimization (PPO).
+With `lm_ppo` you can train transformer language models with Proximal Policy Optimization (PPO).
 The library is built with the `transformer` library by  🤗Huggingface.
-Therefore, one can load pre-trained language models directly via the transformer interface.
+Therefore, pre-trained language models can be directly loaded via the transformer interface.
+At this point only GTP2 is implemented.

+**Highlights:**
+- GPT2 model with a value head: A transformer model with an additional scalar output for each token which can be used as a value function in Reinforcement Learning.
+- PPOTrainer: A PPO trainer for language models that just needs (query, response, reward) triplets to optimise the language model.

 ## How it works
 Fine-tuning a language model via PPO consists of roughly three steps: